How interfaces are used in typescript

 Declaration merging

-Declaration merging is a feature that allow multiple interface in the same scope to "merge" implicitely, e.g.:
+Declaration merging (or interface augmentation) is a feature that allow multiple interface in the same scope to "merge" implicitely, e.g.:

 typescript